 You will be assigned to a refugee family.
 You will visit or contact the family once a week and help them meet their varying needs.
 There are tasks that every family will need help with, especially at the beginning of their transition; these include, but are not limited to: making appointments, arranging for interpreters and transportation, teaching families how to use the buses and trains, and showing them where to purchase cost effective food and clothing.
 At PSRG we offer a customized approach for each family, so while your tasks may vary, your impact never will.

 You would be tutoring both families or individuals, adults or children, once per week, in-person or virtually.
 Most of your time will likely be focused on tutoring English to our client families, but there are also times where you may be helping the children with their school work.
-You may be working with the families in their homes or in a group setting.
+You may be working with the families in their homes, in a public place, or in a group setting.
+It's your choice.
 The goal is to help families improve and feel confident in their use of the English language to help them integrate into American society with greater success.